-- maximum grant amount we will pay - percentage of costs covered by the grant (grant percentage).
+- maximum grant amount we will pay - proportion of eligible expenditure covered by the grant (grant percentage) - any in-kind contributions you will make - any financial contribution provided by you or a third party.

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.